 - Carving tools – Speedball makes an inexpensive set, you could also use a good old X-acto if you’re careful!

-- Ink – I’m using a stamp pad for this project, but you could also roll out a little water-based printmaking ink if you have a brayer and a flat glass surface handy to spread out the ink
+- Ink – I’m using a stamp pad for this project, but you could also roll out a little water-based printmaking ink if you have a rubber brayer and a flat glass surface handy to spread out the ink

 - Paper – I use anything from regular construction paper, to old grocery bags, or a large roll of blank paper you can purchase at an art, craft, or office supply store